- Home

 Using donor sperm

-Personal information is also collected, including:
+Personal information is also collected, including details about ethnicity, education, hobbies, skills and occupation.

 Samples are screened for genetic diseases or abnormalities, sexually transmitted infections (STIs) and overall quality, then quarantined for several months.
 Before the sperm is cleared for use, the donor is checked again for infectious diseases.